Jelvon/LiDars_cameras_synchronization_hardware_trigger_Arduino/README.md

 ```
 gcc –o get_time get_time.c
 ```
-* Now we have an optimization of the structure if you have some this step
+* Now we have an optimized version of this workflow and I would recommend you to use it if you could finish and understand the above steps.

-* the old c file shall be dropped, we use the new c file in the folder above
+* the old c file shall be dropped, we use the new c file in the folder(https://github.com/Jelvon/Lidars_cameras_synchronization_hardware_trigger/tree/master/ros_message_version_file) above

 * we use python file to send the ros message and also invoke the c file